 Things You Should Know About Your Pets and Fleas

-The higher than normal precipitation levels the tri-state area experienced this past spring will almost certainly translate into a huge flea season once the weather heats up.
+With Summer staring us in the face the tri-state area can expect the flea season to become evident.
 Here are some thoughts to consider regarding fleas and your pet from Dr. Robert Reich, Animal Medical Clinics of Quincy:

 - Fleas can be brought into your yard by outside/wild animals such as squirrels, rabbits, raccoons, etc. Some of the fleas on these animals remain in your grass and can get on your pet when it goes outside.
 Once fleas are present in an area, it takes a minimum of three months to completely get rid of them.